 SOTCE IS NOT A TRADITIONAL CAREER FAIR, IT REALLY IS A CAREER EXPO!

 HANDS ON ACTIVITIES AND LIVING WAGE CAREERS COME TO LIFE.
-THIS YEAR ENGAGEMENT GROWS WITH 6 COUNTIES PARTICIPATING: COOS, CURRY, DOUGLAS, JACKSON, JOSEPHINE, AND KLAMATH.
-THE TWO-PART EXPO WILL BE IN CANYONVILLE AT THE SEVEN FEATHERS CONVENTION CENTER AND NORTHERN LOTS WITH INSIDE AND OUTSIDE EXHIBITORS.
-WE look forward to seeing you on September 28TH!
+ENGAGEMENT With 6 COUNTIES PARTICIPATING: COOS, CURRY, DOUGLAS, JACKSON, JOSEPHINE, AND KLAMATH.
+THE TWO-PART EXPO WILL take place in CANYONVILLE AT THE SEVEN FEATHERS CONVENTION CENTER AND NORTHERN LOTS WITH INSIDE AND OUTSIDE EXHIBITORS.
+WE Look Forward To Seeing You Again On September 26, 2023!

 SKILLED TRADE WORKERS AVERAGE AGE IN OREGON IS 50 YEARS, AND NATIONWIDE IS 55.
 OVER 2 MILLION SKILLED TRADE PROFESSIONALS ARE NEEDED NOW!